Spinning Fairy Salad

 After splitting the carded fibers and lifting an edge, I rolled off rolags (or technically fauxlags) directly from the drumcarder using two knitting needles.
 I ended up with 14 fauxlags from the three batts.

-Rolag-a type of fiber preparation for spinning that are little tubes of handcarded and rolled fiber.
+Rolag-a type of fiber preparation that is handcarded and the fiber is rolled into little tubes.

 The German in me does not allow hardly anything to go to waste.
 So when I clean off the remaining fiber fuzzies from my drumcarder, they go into a bag of fiber remnants from other projects and will at some point be repurposed into another (ad)venture . . . future post.